Is it Normal to Experience Painful Intercourse After Childbirth?

 Stop if you feel pain

-Pain is your biggest indicator that your body isn’t ready for intercourse yet.
-If you feel any pain at all during penetration, don’t force yourself to continue.
-Being intimate with your partner should be a pleasurable experience, and it won’t be if you are sore.
+Pain is your biggest indicator that your body might not be ready for intercourse yet.
+If you experience pain during penetration, don’t feel you have to force yourself to continue.
+Being intimate with your partner should be a pleasurable experience, and it won’t be if you're sore.
+Takes things at your own pace and talk openly to your partner about how you're feeling.

 Take things slowly

-Your hormones lead to a whole host of changes after birth- one of them being that you will possibly experience more vaginal dryness than usual.
-Now is not the time for acrobatics, but the time for taking things slowly and easing back into it gently.
-Try to use a water based lube.
+Your hormones lead to a whole host of changes after birth—one of them being that you will possibly experience more vaginal dryness than usual.
+Now is not the time for acrobatics; be kind to yourself and get to know your new postpartum body.
+If you find you're suffering from a lack of lubrication, try using a water-based lube.

 Dyspareunia can sometimes be caused by mental anxiety as well as resulting from physical factors.
-Make sure you spend time with your partner in general, which will keep you focused on each other and more in the mood for physical intimacy.
-It can be tricky when you have a new baby to allocate time to each other but looking after yourselves too is just as important.
+Make sure you find time to spend with your partner being intimate outside the bedroom too.
+This will help keep you focused on each other and more in the mood for physical intimacy.
+When you have a new baby, it can be tricky to allocate time to each other, but it's important to look after yourselves and your relationship too.